How You Can Avoid Burning Bridges When You Resign From Your Job

 5 Tips to Help You Resign Professionally—and Not Regretfully

 This is bad news.
-You don't want to do that, at all.
+You don't want to burn bridges, at all.
 It doesn't matter whether you think you'll never need to see these people again, you still need to take care that you leave your job in a professional manner.

 Who do they call?
 Your previous boss.
 So, you didn't need this boss's reference to get your current job, but you might well need the reference to get the next one.
 Recruiters and hiring managers can call anyone they like—no restrictions.
 They may only call the people on your list, or they may call your last company.
-You don't get to control that.
+You don't get to control who they call.

 You do something stupid on your last day and he'll know about it, and five years later when you're interviewing for a job, he'll work at that company.
 The hiring manager will say, “Hey, Joe, you used to work at Acme Corp.
 Do you know Jane Doe?”